kubernetes/enhancements/keps/sig-storage/4650-stateful-set-update-claim-template/README.md

 Warning  FailedCreate         3m58s (x7 over 3m58s)  statefulset-controller  create Pod test-rwop-0 in StatefulSet test-rwop failed error: pvc data-test-rwop-0 is being deleted
 -->

-3. Use either current or updated revision of the `volumeClaimTemplate` to create/update the PVC, just like Pod template.
+3. Use either current or updated revision of the `volumeClaimTemplates` to create/update the PVC, just like Pod template.

 When to update PVCs:
-1. If `volumeClaimSyncStrategy` is `LockStep`, before advancing `status.updatedReplicas` to the next replica, additionally check that the PVCs of the next replica are [compatible](#what-pvc-is-compatible) with the new `volumeClaimTemplate`.
+1. If `volumeClaimSyncStrategy` is `LockStep`, before advancing `status.updatedReplicas` to the next replica, additionally check that the PVCs of the next replica are [compatible](#what-pvc-is-compatible) with the new `volumeClaimTemplates`.
    If not, and we are not going to update it in-place automatically, wait for the user to delete/update the old PVC manually.